dart-lang/code_builder/README.md

 > system.

-Make a snapshot of the generated [`build_runner`][build_runner] build script and run from the snapshot instead of source to avoid problems with deleted files.
+Make a snapshot of the generated [`build_runner`][build_runner] build script and run from the snapshot instead of from source to avoid problems with deleted files.
 These steps must be run without deleting the source files.

 ```bash
 $ dart run build_runner generate-build-script